AswinAsok/InstaFetcher/readme.md

 You should also download the [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and set the path in <br> the 7th Line of InstaFetcher.py <br>browser = webdriver.Chrome(executable_path='Path extracted of Chromedriver')

 ## Usage
-In the uspass.py enter your Instagram username and password.Run the program and follow the Instructions which provided in the console windows
+In the .env file enter your Instagram username and password.Run the program and follow the Instructions which provided in the console windows

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.